-14. INVESTMENT - INVESTMENT UPDATE (Pages 325 - 366)
+16. INVESTMENT: INVESTMENT UPDATE (Pages 315 - 334)

-To consider the exempt report of the Director of Corporate Resources - Corporate Services updating the Panel and Board on the Pension Fund's investments since the last meeting of the Pension Fund Panel and Board.
+To consider an exempt report of the Director of Corporate Operations updating the Panel and Board on the Pension Fund's investments since the last meeting.

 ABOUT THIS AGENDA:

 On request, this agenda can be provided in alternative versions (such as large print, Braille or audio) and in alternative languages.